una-auxme/paf/code/mapping/DesignDocument_TopDownMap.md

 Between filter nodes, the dataframes might still be transmitted via topics.
 The service node then subscribes to one of the filter nodes to receive its dataframe.
 All other nodes only get access to the service but not to the underlying dataframe.

+Reason for not using:

+- For every api call there needs to be a separate service
+- Too many clients that need regular updates

 ## Global parameters

 - Max dataframe age: Time after which a dataframe is considered too old to be used.
 Nodes that have no newer dataframe should switch into an emergency state until they have fresh data.